mgerhardy/caveexpress/README.md

 * Box2D >= 2.3.0
 * yajl (only if you compile tools)

+All external dependencies are also bundled.
+On systems like windows, you don't have to install any of the dependencies.
+If not configured otherwise, the system wide installed libs takes precedence.
+If you want to change this behaviour for one lib, you can e.g. call cmake like this:

+    cmake -DUSE_BUILTIN_SQLITE=TRUE

+this will skip the system wide installed sqlite detection and use the bundled one.

 On debian based systems do:

     sudo apt-get install libbox2d-dev libyajl-dev libglm-dev libgtest-dev libsdl2-dev \